GuildedAPI/docs/docs/topics/gateway.md

 ###### Gateway Events

+!!! info
-> The `TeamSocketReconnected` event may be misspelled.
+    The `TeamSocketReconnected` event may be misspelled.

 | Name                                  | Description     |
 |---------------------------------------|-----------------|